dbanty/sample-rust-action/README.md

 # sample-rust-action

 An example GitHub Action written in Rust, generated from [dbanty/rust-github-action-template](https://github.com/dbanty/rust-github-action-template).
-You can either "Use this template" and customize it yourself, or `cargo generate dbanty/rust-github-action-template` to create a new repo from this template.
+You can either use this GitHub template and customize it yourself, or `cargo generate dbanty/rust-github-action-template` to create a new repo from this template.
+Any issues should be opened in the upstream template.

 ## TODO